-A native of Dearborn Heights, Michigan., Hadfield graduated from ACU in 1979 with a B.A. in journalism, played collegiate baseball, was editor of ACU's Optimist newspaper for two years, and twice a winner of the Wendell H. Bedichek Award as the top journalism student at ACU.
+A native of Dearborn Heights, Mich., Ron graduated from Rochester College in 1976 with an A.A. degree and from ACU in 1979 with a B.A. in journalism.
+He played college baseball and was editor of ACU’s The Optimist newspaper, twice receiving the Wendell H. Bedichek award as the top journalism student.